 Home Funerals and Burials

-Home FuneralsFor most of history we have cared for our dead at home.
+For most of history, we have cared for our dead at home.
 The deceased were memorialized in the family parlor and buried in the family graveyard.
-Even though embalming had been practiced as far back as ancient times, it was not widely accepted in the United States at the time.
+Embalming has been practiced as far back as ancient times, but it has not always been accepted in the US.

 But home funerals are about far more than just saving money.
 They offer a way to honor the lives of loved ones by making the process much more personal and dignified.
 They also allow the family to connect with their dead by giving them a hands-on role in making sure their final requests are honored.

-Whether or not a home funeral is right for you or your loved one is a question that only you can answer.
-You will need to consider factors such as how the deceased would prefer to have his or her body handled, your religious or cultural beliefs, and how you and your family feels about handling the body.
+Whether or not a home funeral is right for you or your loved one is a question only you can answer.
+You will need to consider factors such as how the deceased would prefer to have his or her body handled, your religious or cultural beliefs, and how you and your family feel about handling the body.
 The important thing to know is that you do have the option of holding the funeral at home.

 If you do decide that you would prefer a home funeral, it is critical that you document your decision in your funeral plan so that the individuals who are handling your arrangements are aware of your wishes.